Are you looking to buy final expense leads?

 They’ve generated more than 1,000,000 Facebook leads for agents since their inception, and are one of the most popular final expense lead vendors out there.

 Secure Agent Leads cost is $23 per lead.
 They take about a week to fulfill an entire order.

 Also, with Secure Agent Mentor Leads, some of the leads may actually call you to set up an appointment.
 Nice!

-Calendar Leads is run by Final Expense Entourage agency owners Joshua Jones and Ben Smotherman.
+Calendar Leads is run by Final Expense Entourage agency owners Joshua Jones and Brandon Smotherman.

 Both are experienced agents with years of experience working final expense leads.

 They offer a Facebook final expense lead that mentions “affordable life insurance.”

 That’s great as it boosts the quality of the final expense lead.